 - Look around.
 What are three things you see that invoke beauty?

 - Cultivate gratitude in your family.
-Share daily at a family meal what you are grateful for.
+Share at a family meal what you are grateful for.

-Women start losing muscle mass by the age of 30 and 80% of Americans diagnosed with osteoporosis are women.
+Women start losing muscle mass by the age of 30.
+Plus, 80% of Americans diagnosed with osteoporosis are women.

-- It increases metabolism, builds lean muscle, and helps burn body fat.
+- increases metabolism, builds lean muscle, and burns body fat

-- It reduces the risk of cardiovascular disease.
+- reduces the risk of cardiovascular disease and injury

-Tip: Check out the group fitness classes at your local gym.
-This is a great environment for beginners.
+Glow Up Tip: Check out the group fitness classes at your local gym.
+This is a great place for beginners.
+Or find good exercises here.

 Your skin is the largest organ in your body.
 It protects the body by keeping out toxins and infections.
-Keep your skin in the best condition possible as you age with daily skin care.
+Keep your skin in the best condition possible!

-- Wash your face before bed to clean off makeup, dead skin cells, and anything else on the surface of your skin from the day.
+- Wash your face before bed to clean off makeup, dead skin cells, and dirt from the day.

 - Apply a facial sunscreen every morning to prevent sun damage.